-Either Party may appeal within 14 calendar days of the final decision.
+Either Party may appeal the finding or sanction within 14 calendar days of the final decision.
 The appeal must be in writing and include at least one basis for appeal.

-Within three days of an appeal, the Director will send a Notice of Appeal to both parties that an appeal has been filed, the basis for the appeal, and the identity of the assigned appeals officer or body.
+Within five days of an appeal, the University will send a Notice of Appeal to both parties that an appeal has been filed, the basis for the appeal, and the identity of the assigned appeals officer or body.
 All appeals of cases involving sexual misconduct will be heard by an appeals officer serving as the Vice President of Student Life's designee.
 All other appeals will be heard by the university appeals board.

-Absent exceptional, extenuating circumstances, within 6 weeks of the Notice of Appeal, the appeals officer or board will issue a decision.
+Absent exceptional, extenuating circumstances, within fortyfive days of the Notice of Appeal, the appeals officer or board will issue a decision.
 The decision will be delivered to both parties at the same time.